 Statement of intent

-We are a primary specialist SEMH school in Bristol and provide an education for pupils with Education Health and Care plans with a primary need of SEMH.
+We are a primary specialist school in Bristol and provide an education for pupils with Education Health and Care plans with a primary need of SEMH and complex needs.
 We provide a structured and safe learning environment with highly skilled staff who are able to ensure that all our children, despite their challenges, prior school experiences and attainment, can achieve and fulfil their potential.

-We believe that with accurately identified specialist provision and additional support when required, all pupils can fulfil their potential, closing the gap between their attainment and age-related expectations, and supporting learners in meeting the aspirational aims identified in the Education Health and Care plans.
+We believe that with accurately identified specialist provision and additional support when required, all pupils can fulfil their potential, closing the gap between their attainment and age-related expectations, and supporting learners in meeting the aspirational outcomes identified in the Education Health and Care plans.

 We are committed to raising pupil achievement across the planned curriculum and supporting the wider developmental learning needs of our pupils which include their engagement with learning, communication strategies, social interaction, mental health needs and independence.
 All pupils have personalised provision maps that, linking with their Education Health and Care plans, identify their short-term targets and the provision that is in place to support them to meet these.
 These provision maps also ensure that intervention activities are integrated with the wider curriculum and classroom teaching and ensure that interventions are directed to the pupils who are most in need.
 We invest the pupil premium income in providing additional support, staff training and resources to enable school staff to better meet our pupils diverse learning and developmental support needs.